OUR PRODUCTS AND PROGRAMS

 The Loft Season

-Our signature subscription season at The Loft Theatre consists of plays and musicals, recent releases and classics.
-Most productions on The Loft Season are rehearsed and produced in Dayton.
+Our signature subscription season at the Loft Theatre consists of plays and musicals, recent releases, classics and premieres.
+Productions on the Loft Season are rehearsed, built and produced in Dayton.
 The Human Race produces under a Small Professional Theatre contract with Actors’ Equity Association (AEA), the union of professional actors and stage managers.

-The Human Race operates a residency and workshop series designed to develop new works and showcase rarely produced works.
+The Human Race operates a residency and workshop series designed to develop new musicals and showcase rarely produced musical works.
 The Residency is a ten-day to two-week program that brings the writing team together for an un-interrupted work session with a handful of musical theatre artists.
-Our Workshop is a two-week program— working with professional performers/directors—and culminating in, at least, 2 public performances in a staged concert format.
+Our Workshop is a two-week program— working with professional performers/directors—and culminating in a public performance in a staged concert format.

-This preview performance is on the Thursday evening prior to our Friday evening openings.
-It is a significantly reduced price and is available for both subscription and single ticket buyers.
+Our preview performance is on the Thursday evening prior to our Friday evening openings.
+In the tradition of Broadway, it offers a significantly reduced ticket price and is available for both subscription and single ticket buyers.

 Pay What You Can

-A special preview performance with admittance by the donation of cash to the Aids Resource Center Ohio or canned goods/non-perishable food items to The Food Bank.
+A special sneak peek with admittance by the donation of cash to Equitas Health or canned goods/non-perishable food items to The Food Bank.
 This serves community needs as well as patrons who may find the regular performances more than their budgets can afford.
+Pay What You Can performances occur on the Wednesday before the preview performance.
+Numbers are handed out to patrons at 6:30 p.m. and they are admitted in order when the house opens at 7:30 p.m.

-A pre-show discussion with the show's director held at 7:15 p.m. in The Loft Lobby during the Thursday Preview.
+A pre-show discussion with the show's director held in the Loft Lobby prior to the Thursday Preview.
 This is an opportunity for the audience to meet the director and learn about the creative process of producing the play they are about to see.

 A moderated discussion held with the cast and the audience members immediately following the matinee performance on the second Sunday of a production.
 Frequently a guest joins the group to offer unique commentary concerning the topics brought to light by the production.

-On the regular Tuesday performance of the run of each production, audience members can enjoy great food and drink in The Loft Theatre lobby before the show.
+On the first Tuesday performance of the run of each Loft Season production, audience members can enjoy great food and drink in the Loft Theatre lobby before the show.
 Inexpensive sandwiches, delicious desserts and other quick food items are provided by Citilites restaurant, with special beers and wines featured at the bar.
 Service starts at 5:30 p.m. to accommodate the 7:00 p.m. curtain.

 Theatre Education Classes